Flosum’s Integration with Salesforce DX

 You may be wondering why Salesforce is so keen on improving the developer experience.
 The answer is a common business driver, revenue.

 Revenues in Cloud Computing are Sky Rocketing

-The war is on.
+As the pandemic fuels demand for cloud, the war is on.
 Microsoft, Amazon, and Google are investing billions of dollars in their cloud computing platforms as they quickly try to grab market share.
-Microsoft’s Azure platform will generate over $2.6 billion in revenue and is expected to have double-digit year-on-year growth.
-Amazon Web Services (AWS) has a run-rate of $15 to $20 billion and is anticipated to soon hit $50 billion.
-Google’s investment is expected to exceed $50 billion in an attempt to neutralize and surpass Amazon.
+Microsoft’s intelligent cloud segment generated over $14.6 billion in revenue by the end of 2020 and even as Azure revenue grew 50%, it looks to register a double-digit year-on-year growth in 2022.
+Amazon Web Services (AWS) registered a revenue of $45.3 billion up nearly 30% year over year.
+Cloud ’s investment too are seeing accelerated growth of $13 billion on revenue.
 Google has placed such an emphasis on this revenue stream, that their board members directly oversee its cloud computing business.